 What is financial aid?

 Financial aid makes the cost of education more affordable for students and their families.
-There are four primary types of financial aid.
-They are grants, scholarships, work-study, and loans.
+There are four primary types of financial aid: grants, scholarships, work-study, and loans.

 Can my family afford USF?